Pricing Plans: Offering Your Clients a Free Trial Period

 Creating a plan with a free trial period

-You can create free trial periods for plans that include recurring payments (e.g. a monthly gym membership).
-This is a great way for clients to get to know your business before making a commitment.
+You can create free trial periods for plans that include recurring payments (e.g. a monthly gym membership or a coffee subscription).
+This is a great way for customers to get to know your business before making a commitment.

 To create a plan with a free trial period: